Five Ways to Increase the ROI of your Modeling & Simulation Software Assets

 3. Excel Chaos

 Excel is a mainstay tool used by countless engineers, either in support of modeling or for modeling itself.
-Too often, the value of well-developed spreadsheets is greatly limited because of the common problems such as lack of version control, poor IP protection, unreliable execution due to mismatches in versions, etc (see our previous blog: Eight Dangers Engineers Need to be Aware of When Using Excel).
+Too often, the value of well-developed spreadsheets is greatly limited because of common problems such as lack of version control, poor IP protection, unreliable execution due to mismatches in versions, etc.

 Possible Solution: Much more value can be leveraged by transforming these spreadsheets into true collaborative (and browser-based) design tools, and this is an area where EASA uniquely excels – no pun intended.